Your free business.com+ membership unlocks exclusive tech deals and advisor support

 For a long time, artificial intelligence (AI) was widely regarded as akin to robots taking over the world.
 But as it has developed and its use cases have grown, its value as a boost to human capabilities is gaining traction.
 Enter OpenAI’s ChatGPT, a chatbot released in late 2022.

 Many have enthusiastically adopted the tool as the answer to generating content at scale.
 It can output human-like text and engage in conversation with users, making it a helpful assistant for tasks such as copywriting, dealing with customer inquiries and automating workflows.
 It can also offer insights and forecasts.
-Now, not only are other technology companies like Google, Microsoft and Meta racing to build a better chatbot, but everyday businesses are figuring out how best to incorporate AI tech into their operations for better efficiency.
+The race to build better AI tools has only intensified since then — Google, Microsoft and Meta have all launched competing platforms, while everyday businesses are actively figuring out how to weave AI into their operations to drive efficiency and cut costs.
+[Learn more about how chatbots work]

 Other industries facing digital disruption

 The internet space isn’t the only sector undergoing massive changes.
-Here’s a glance at some other industries facing digital disruption, the companies doing the disruption and how businesses like yours may be affected.
+Here’s a glance at some other industries facing digital disruption, the companies doing the disrupting and how businesses like yours may be affected.

 Disrupted industry or corporation